What are the priorities for projects to be supported by the EYF?

 - travel costs only for participants in international exchange

 - additional funding to cover costs for disadvantaged participants to take part in projects and/or activities funded by other donors

 - financial support for collecting and sending pedagogical material and/or food and/or clothes and/or books anywhere in the world

-Is EYF funding compatible with EU or other funding?
+Is EYF support and funding compatible with EU or other funding?